 In 2020, EUNIC is going to revise its strategy.

 Heads of member organisations attend twice yearly General Assembly meetings, chaired by the President of the Board of Directors.
+The General Assembly is responsible for the strategic guidance of EUNIC.
 The agenda consists of (but is not limited to) the approval of new full and associate members, election and recall of the Members of the Board of Directors, financial reporting, activity plans and reporting on action plans.
-Please refer to Article 10 on the EUNIC Statute for the meeting operational guidelines.EUNIC Statute

 Clusters are collaboration platforms established where at least 3 local offices of EUNIC members operate together.
 Clusters can operate nationwide or city-wide.
 A EUNIC cluster represents the whole of EUNIC and not only those members present in a country/location.
 You can find out more here.